BARC

-What is BARC?
+What is barc?

 What does BARC have the authority to do?

 BARC coordinates the collection and assessment of concerns raised by an enrolled student’s behavior.
 BARC is empowered to take necessary steps in response to students’ behaviors that present a threat of harm to themselves, to other students, and/or to other members of the UGA campus community.
-For more information about BARC’s authority and procudures, please consult the BARC Policies and Procedural Protocols.

 When should I refer students to BARC?